Aspen Snowfall Totals & Accumulation Averages

 Similarly in January, fresh snowfall in the heaviest years amounts to over 34.9 inches, while the lightest years get less than 21.5 inches.

 New snow for February ranges from over 34.7 inches in heavy snowfall years to under 20.9 inches in light years.

 When Aspen Has Its First & Last Snowfalls

 The first snowfall of winter for Aspen most often arrives in October.
-At least one in four years also receive snow in September.
+About twice in a decade some snow lands in September.

 The season's last snowfall typically happens in May, but some years also get a little snow in June.

 Aspen is normally free of snow every year during July and August.

 Most days of snowfall in Aspen leave an inch or more of fresh snow on the ground.
 For 24 days a year on average, the amount of new snow totals at least three inches.